astronomer/astro-docs/enterprise/next/02_develop/02_customize-image.md

 ## Change Python Versions

 While the Astronomer Certified (AC) Python Wheel supports Python versions 3.6, 3.7, and 3.8, AC Docker images have been tested and built only for Python 3.7.
-To run Astronomer Certified on Docker with Python versions 3.6 or 3.8, you need to create a custom version of the image and specify `PYTHON_MAJOR_MINOR_VERSION`.
+To run Astronomer Certified on Docker with Python versions 3.6 or 3.8, you need to create a custom version of the image, specify the `PYTHON_MAJOR_MINOR_VERSION` build argument, and push the custom image to an existing Docker registry.
 To do so:

 To create a custom Astronomer Certified Docker image, with a different Python version, you can: